MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 and MUST only make use of Alt-Svc when operating in SVCB-optional mode (see
 {{ech-client-behavior}}).

-This specification does not alter the DNS queries performed when connecting to an Alt-Svc hostname (typically A and/or AAAA only).
+This specification does not alter the DNS records used when connecting to an Alt-Svc hostname (typically A and/or AAAA only).

 ## Requiring Server Name Indication